Polyvagal 101

 The vagus nerve affects both how we listen and how we speak.
 Are we able to focus?
 Are we able to use vocal variety to spin a playful tale?

-Recognizing how our nervous system works, helps us find the path to more playful and creative ways of living bringing more satisfying relational “dances.”
-Chi for Two partner practices help us to embody polyvagal theory.
+Recognizing how our nervous system works helps us find the path to more playful and creative ways of living, bringing more satisfying relational “dances.”
+Chi for Two partner practices help us to embody with the kind of nervous system functioning that creates healthy digestion and replenishing rest.
 Regular practice develops awareness of the dances we do in our relationships.

 Learn more about polyvagal theory by working with a Chi for Two coach.
 If you are a helping professional, you might want to do some Chi for Two training.